Skip to content

 Payback period on e-bike vs alternative transport.

-Calculate e-bike ROI vs car or public transport.
-See payback period from reduced commuting costs.
-Enter e-bike price and see the result instantly.
+Calculate e-bike ROI vs car or public transport — see the payback period from reduced commuting costs at your daily distance and frequency.

 What this tool does